bammyoly/nullyield/README.md

 ---

-## 14. Project requirements — mapped to what shipped
+## 14. Project requirements — mapped to what is shipped

 ### Submission checklist